5 ways to engage your C-suite with market research insights

 There are many reasons why your C-suite may be disconnected from consumer insights.
-Whether it is because their needs aren’t being met by the presented discoveries, or that they just don’t have the time to review, executives are often hard-pressed to engage.
-It can even fall down to disengagement because they don’t understand how the data is relevant to the business problem that they are trying to solve.
-Whatever the reason, there are some key ways to overcome the challenges you may encounter in getting the C-suite connected with the important insights you’ve worked hard to uncover.
+Whether it is because the presented discoveries aren’t meeting their needs, or that they just don’t have the time to review, executives are often hard-pressed to engage.
+It can even fall to disengagement because they don’t understand how the data is relevant to the business problem that they are trying to solve.
+Whatever the reason, there are some key ways to overcome the challenges you may encounter in getting the C-suite connected with the critical insights you’ve worked hard to uncover.

 Here are five strategies you can employ to create demand from the C-suite and help build a reliance on consumer research insights.

 - Enrich the consumer research picture by combining multiple data sources.
-For example, when you use sales data that addresses the “what” about your consumer and overlay that data with consumer research like an ad-hoc survey (the “why”) a clearer picture will start to emerge.
-When you output these findings in a single, visual analysis, the attractiveness and context of the insight is far greater.
+For example, when you use sales data that addresses the “what” about your consumer and overlay that data with consumer research like an ad-hoc survey (the “why”), a clearer picture will start to emerge.
+When you output these findings in a single, visual analysis, the attractiveness and context of the insight are far more significant.
 This helps to drive engagement with those who are heavily focused on the results.

-- Deliver results in a way that are easily digestible and device agnostic.
-The C-suite and senior leaders tend to have very specific preferences when it comes to technology.
+- Deliver results in ways that are easily digestible and device agnostic.
+C-suite and senior leaders tend to have particular preferences when it comes to technology.
 Delivering insights to them on a desktop-friendly interface, when they prefer mobile, is a losing proposition.
-One way to accomplish this is by focusing on simplicity of design, with a view that gives them high-level, vital insights and data.
+One way to accomplish this is by focusing on the simplicity of design, with a view that gives them high-level, vital insights and data.
 Generally, taking this approach will translate well across multiple interfaces.
 The option to drill down into the data is important too.

-In order for the C-suite to become champions of market research functions, it is imperative that researchers deliver insights in a way that resonates with these executives.
+For the C-suite to become champions of market research functions, researchers must deliver insights in a way that resonates with these executives.
 Projects must be tailored from the outset so they can positively impact decisions that affect the business, and the outcomes of the research must be easy to digest and tailored to solving executive-level problems.

 It is part of our core mission as a company to see the value of market research data extended to as many areas as possible within an organization.
 These five key strategies to connect the C-suite to consumer insights and marketing data have worked for us, many of them born out of our clients’ needs and comments.
 We hope they add value to your journey too.